 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

 A weekend in Denver, Colorado is a perfect quick getaway!
-The Mile High city boasts exciting attractions, abundant nature and a thriving craft beer scene.
+The Mile High City boasts exciting attractions, abundant Colorado nature and a thriving Denver craft beer scene.
 To help fellow travelers experience the best of the city, we created the perfect Denver Itinerary that includes all of the highlights!

 Denver 3-Day Itinerary

 Our Denver weekend itinerary is designed for people who want to make the most of their trip with a variety of experiences and adventures.
 Rather than detailing a weekend in a Denver 2-Day Itinerary, we have outlined 3 perfect days in Denver – assuming you will arrive Friday afternoon and stay until Sunday evening.

 How Many Days Should I Stay in Denver?

 We think 3 days in Denver allows just enough time to experience the absolute best of the city!
 On a 3-day trip to Denver visitors can enjoy the city sights, as well as venture beyond the city limits to nearby attractions.
 Visitors spending a long weekend in Denver (and guests arriving during the week, too!) can use our 3-Day Denver Itinerary to easily plan their trip.

 That said, if you are trying to plan One Day in Denver or need ideas for a Denver 5-Day Itinerary, we have tips for you as well!
 At the end of the post, we offer suggestions for visiting Denver in one day and how to plan longer stays in Colorado.
 Additionally, we provide advice for how to get there, where to stay and what to pack for your Denver trip.